cangjielanguage/cangjie_docs/docs/dev-guide/source_en/Appendix/compile_options.md

 }
 ```

-Use `--import-path ./libs` to add `./libs` to the AST file search path. `cjc` uses `./libs/myModule/log.cjo` for semantic checking and compilation.
+By using `--import-path ./libs`, `./libs` is added to the AST file search path for imported modules. `cjc` will use the `./libs/myModule/log.cjo` file for semantic checking and compilation of `main.cj`.

-`--import-path` provides the same functionality as the `CANGJIE_PATH` environment variable, but `--import-path` paths have higher priority.
+`--import-path` provides the same functionality as the `CANGJIE_PATH` environment variable, but paths specified via `--import-path` take precedence.

 ### `--scan-dependency` <sup>[frontend]</sup>

-The `--scan-dependency` command outputs direct dependencies and other information for a package's source code or `.cjo` file in JSON format.
+The `--scan-dependency` command retrieves direct dependencies and other information for a specified package's source code or a package's `cjo` file, outputting the results in JSON format.

-> **Note:** For detailed information about CJO files, see [CJO Artifacts](cjo_artifacts.md).
+> **Note:** For details about CJO files, refer to [CJO Artifacts Documentation](cjo_artifacts.md).

 ```cangjie
 // this file is placed under directory pkgA